 - Exceptions: Memory errors, various DSP errors, MMU errors and some system errors are detected and cause exceptions.
 The exceptions could be handled by the DSP or by a designated safety processor at the chip level.
 Note that it may not be possible for the safety processor to completely handle some exceptions

 Unsupported features on the C66x DSP core for the device are:

 - The Extended Memory Controller MPAX (memory protection and address extension) 36-bit addressing is NOT supported

 Known DSP subsystem powermode restrictions for the device are:

 - "Full logic / RAM retention" mode featuring wake-up on both interrupt or DMA event (logic in “always on” domain).
 Only OFF mode is supported by DSP subsystem, requiring full boot.

-For more information about C66x debug/trace support, see chapter On-Chip Debug Support of the Device TRM.
+- C66x debug/trace support, see chapter On-Chip Debug of the device TRM.